So you got in a hurry and you overfilled the oil in your mower engine. No big deal right? Wrong.

 You could damage the oil seals in the engine.
 This does not sound like significant damage, but if oil blows out of the seals, and you don’t catch it, you can blow up the engine by running out of oil.

-This heat can also break the rod and send it out the side of the engine block.
-The piston can weld itself to the inside of the cylinder causing it to seize up.
+This heat can also break the rod and send it out to the side of the engine block.
+The piston can weld itself to the inside of the cylinder causing it to seize.

-2. Engine May Overheat
+2. Engine Overheating

-You can overheat the engine when the crankshaft and rod have to push through more oil.
-The crankshaft and rod are not able to rotate free with the extra oil.
+You can overheat the engine and damage your machine when the crankshaft and rod have to push through excess oil.
+The crankshaft and rod are not able to rotate freely with the extra oil.

 - The engine can get so hot it can pop out a valve guide or a valve seat from the engine block.
 If this happens to your engine you will need to have your engine scraped out.

 3. Engine May Lock Up

-What this means is the combustion chamber, which should only have air and a small amount of fuel in it, how has oil in it.
+What this means is the combustion chamber, which should only have air and a small amount of fuel in it, now has oil in it.

-4. Engine May Not Run Well and Smoke
+4. Mower Engine May Not Run Well and Smoke

-Sometimes when there is too much oil in your engine it will run, but not very well.
-Too much engine oil can get up to the spark plug and foul out the plug.
-The oil inhibits the spark that is needed to fire the fuel properly.
+Sometimes when there is too much oil in lawn mower it will continue running, but not very well.
+Too much engine oil can get up to the spark plug and foul out the spark plug.

-In addition to the smoke, your air filter can plug up if the engine can’t pull in clean air.
+In addition to the smoke, your air filter can clog if the engine can’t pull in clean air.
 The engine may pull crankcase air and oil causing the air filter to plug.

 5. Engine May Blow Gaskets

-Replacing gaskets on a twin cylinder engine is more expensive than repairs on a push mower engine because you will have to remove the engine from the lawn mower resulting in additional labor costs.
+Replacing gaskets on a twin-cylinder engine is more expensive than repairs on a push mower engine because you will have to remove the engine from the mower resulting in additional labor costs.

 Adding a little additional oil may not seem like a big deal, but it is actually a huge deal that can result in requiring a significant repair or an engine replacement.

-How to Remove Excess Oil From a Lawn Mower
+How to Remove Excess Oil

 The first thing you need to do is remove the spark plug wire for safety.
-There are several different ways to remove engine oil from your lawn mower.
+There are several different ways to remove excess engine oil from your lawn mower.

 - Drain Plug or Valve Port: You need to find the drain plug or valve port on the engine if your lawn mower has one.
 It may be found on the side of the engine by the dipstick or at the bottom of the oil pan under the lawn mower.

-- Oil Filter: If your engine uses an oil filter, you can drain a little oil by loosening or removing the oil filter to drain a little oil.
+- Oil Filter: If your engine uses an oil filter, you can drain a little lawn mower oil by loosening or removing the oil filter to drain a little oil.
 Have a rag ready to collect the oil.

-- Fill Hole: Your mower may not have a drain plug or oil filter.
+- Fill Hole: Your lawn mower may not have a drain plug or oil filter.
 Many small engines on push mowers do not have a drain plug and you have to tip the mower over to drain a little oil out of the fill hole.

 - Oil Extractor Pump: An oil evacuator works well to remove oil.
 An extractor will remove oil through a tube inserted into the engine oil fill hole.